vkoves/vkoves.github.io/_drafts/telling-stories-with-documentation.md

 This combination of a block comment explaining the overall function purpose with inline comments creates a readable function for all use cases, whether someone is working with the function, or working on the function, they can get the information they need with relative ease.
+This form of documentation is what I end up using in most of my projects for this reason.

+Have other ways you document your code that you think might be better?
+Let me know!